Teaching heel to a puppy is really about teaching focus, position, and self-control-not just getting a dog to walk beside you for a few seconds.

 FAQ

-These quick answers cover timing, setup, mistakes, distractions, and progress.
+the short answers below cover timing, setup, mistakes, distractions, and progress.